My First VIsit to the National African American Museum of History and Culture

 Community Galleries: This level focused on how African Americans impacted the community through civic work, sports, and entrepreneurship.

-Explore More Level: There are many interactive stations and the opportunity to explore your family history center.
+Explore More Level: This level has many interactive stations and the opportunity to explore your family history center.
 Many people were in this area.
 I spent the least amount of time on this level.

-History Galleries: We probably should have started at this level, but there was a 30 to 40-minute wait.
+History Galleries: We probably should have started at this level, but there was a 30—to 40-minute wait.
 So, we decided to start at the top level and work our way back down to this level.
-This area gives a comprehensive story on slavery beginning in the year 1400.
+This area tells a comprehensive story on slavery beginning in the year 1400.
 From what I saw, a good part of the day must be devoted to going through the entire gallery.
 I snapped a few sobering photos.

 What I didn’t get to see that I heard about: